Complex Hyperbolic Triangle Groups of Type $[m,m,0; n_1, n_2, 2]$: Introduction

 \end{proposition}

-To prove these propositions, we use a version of Klein's combination theorem, adapted to the configurations in question.
+To prove this proposition, we use a version of Klein's combination theorem, adapted to the configurations in question.
 Two of the generating reflections share a fixed point on the boundary of the complex hyperbolic plane.
 We show that the ultra-parallel triangle group satisfies a compression property by carefully studying the structure of the stabilizer of this fixed point and of its subgroup of Heisenberg translations. \\

-On the other hand, we obtain the following non-discreteness results by applying a theorem from \cite{parkerford}: \begin{proposition} A complex hyperbolic triangle group of type \([m,m,0; 2,3,2]\) with angular invariant \(\alpha\) is non-discrete if
+On the other hand, we obtain the following non-discreteness results by applying theorems from \cite{parkerford} and \cite{parkershimizu}: